ztkent/moki/README.md

 #### Conversation
 The assistant can be used in conversation mode.
-This allows the assistant to generate more in-depth responses, use .
+This allows the assistant to generate more in-depth responses.
 ```bash
 moki -c
 ```